In this 4-minute read, learn:

-A bad online review of your business can leave you feeling helpless, frustrated, and even angry.
+A bad Google review of your business can leave you feeling helpless, frustrated, and even angry.
 And who can blame you?
 You’ve worked hard to build your business’s reputation.
-And with 9 in 10 consumers saying they trust online reviews as highly as recommendations from friends and family, online reviews make a real impact on revenue for local businesses.
+And with 9 in 10 consumers saying they trust online reviews as highly as recommendations from friends and family, Google reviews make a real impact on revenue for local businesses.

-When a business owner ends up facing harsh feedback online, the first question many of them ask is: “How do I remove this Google review?”
+When a business owner ends up facing harsh feedback online, the first question many of them ask is: “How do I remove Google reviews?” or “Can I turn off Google reviews for my business?”
 After all, if someone spray painted “Don’t shop here” on the front of your business, you’d do whatever it took to scrub, sandblast, or paint over it as soon as possible.

 It’s an understandable reaction, but unfortunately removing negative Google reviews isn’t quite as straightforward as rolling up your sleeves and grabbing a fresh bucket of paint to take care of some unsightly graffiti.